QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: SUMMARY AND CONCLUSIONS

 \section{SUMMARY AND CONCLUSIONS}

-In this work, we investigated the entropy associated with partonic phase space distributions in QCD, focusing on the Wehrl entropy constructed from Husimi distribution of unpolarized gluons in a unpolarized proton.
-Starting from the Wigner distribution of gluons, the Husimi distribution was obtained through a Gaussian smearing that ensures positivity and introduce a minimal phase-space resolution consistent with the uncertainty principle.
-This framework allows for a semiclassical definition of entropy in phase space, while retaining a clear connection to the underlying the gluonic dynamics.
+In this work, we investigated the entropy associated with partonic phase--space distributions in QCD, focusing on the Wehrl entropy constructed from Husimi distribution of unpolarized gluons in a unpolarized proton.
+Starting from the Wigner distribution of gluons, the Husimi distribution was obtained through a Gaussian smearing that ensures positivity (in the analysis performed in this work) and introduce a minimal phase--space resolution consistent with the uncertainty principle.
+This framework allows for a semiclassical definition of entropy in phase--space, while retaining a clear connection to the underlying the gluonic dynamics.
 We computed the Wehrl entropy in a phenomenological model for gluon distribution and its dependence on the relevant kinematic variables.
 By separating the longitudinal and transverse contributions, we identified distinct behaviors associated with each sector.
 In particular, the longitudinal contribution is directly linked to the normalization of the Husimi distribution and naturally leads to a term that corresponds with the entanglement entropy in KL model.
-In this sense, the entanglement entropy emerges as a component of the Wehrl entropy.
+In this sense, the entanglement entropy was defined as a component of the Wehrl entropy.
 The transverse contribution to the Wehrl entropy encodes information on the spatial and momentum structure of partons in the transverse plane.
-At small-$x$, the Wehrl entropy decreases with $Q^{2}$, while EE increases, making the Wehrl entropy almost independent of the virtuality.
+At small--$x$, the Wehrl entropy decreases with $Q^{2}$, while EE increases, making the Wehrl entropy almost independent of the virtuality, an expected behavior from its intensive nature due to the inclusion of the normalization factor.
+We further verified that the main conclusions remain stable under reasonable variations of the Gaussian smearing width and the saturation--scale model.
 The results presented here strongly motivate a more detailed analysis of the Wehrl entropy in the experimental observables.
 However such a study is beyond the scope of this work, and we plan to explore it in future publications.